 Radiant Diamond

 Discover the radiant cut lab-grown diamond, a shape that combines the elegance of emerald with the brilliance of a round.
-Aurela Diamonds' expert guide for Vancouver buyers.
+Aurela Diamonds' expert guide for buyers.

 The radiant cut diamond is a striking hybrid that pairs the clean, geometric outline of an emerald or Asscher cut with the dazzling brilliance of a round or cushion.
 Its trimmed corners and brilliant-style faceting produce exceptional sparkle while maintaining the bold, architectural silhouette of a step cut.
 For buyers who love the look of an emerald cut but do not want to sacrifice fire and scintillation, the radiant is the perfect compromise.